 What are the qualities to look out for in a gaming headset?
 The first thing to do is check whether they are compatible with your computer or games console.
-Xbox One and PS4 owners should double check that you don't have to buy an additional adaptor for the headset to work.
+If you've got an Xbox One, you may need to buy the additional Stereo Headset Adapter for these headsets to work unless they come pre-packed with the adapter.
+PS4 owners won't need to worry about buying that extra bit of kit.

 Comfy ear cushions and a lightweight headband should be high on the list of priorities as well, especially if you are going to be using them for long sessions.
 If you want orders to come out nice and clear, a good mic with noise cancelling to filter out the background noise is going to be useful.